arturstaszczyk/SimpleRegEx/README.md

 # SimpleRegEx
 A simple regex engine created as an exercise after one of the dojos in work.

+# Supported features
+ '()', '[]', '?', '*', '+'